University Tenure, Permanent Status and Promotion Nominations, 1999-2000

-If a college and/or department disseminates written information to explain how the University’s criteria apply, it must be clear that the document is intended to clarify the department’s and/or college’s application of the University’s criteria and not to change or modify it.
+If a college and/or department disseminates written information to explain how the University’s criteria apply, please state clearly that the document is intended to clarify the department’s and/or college’s application of the University’s criteria and not to change or modify the University criteria.
 Faculty should receive a copy of the document.

 The tenure and/or promotion packet must be completed, except for the administrators’ letters, and signed and dated by the nominee before the departmental review and secret ballot to indicate the packet is complete and ready for review.
 Departments have the option of using the form provided or retyping it in a word processor as long as the format and wording remain the same.

 All recommendations must be in the Academic Personnel Office, Room 29, Tigert Hall, by January 14, 2000.
 IFAS extension agents will be due January 21, 2000.
 Please schedule college/unit meetings to ensure the meeting of this deadline.
 College/department deadlines should be communicated to the faculty as soon as possible.